A two-day coding event by Oakridge International School

 Total 53 students from schools like The International School Bangalore, Stonehill International, and DPS participated in the competition.
 The event also provided an opportunity to the students to take part in workshops such as Minecraft and IoT conducted by industry veterans.

 Amit Jain, Director, Oakridge International School said, "Codefest 2018 was a platform that helped students to develop critical thinking and collaborative skills, and get acquainted with future technologies.
 We hope to conduct such events every year to instill analytical thinking in our students."

 Hema Chennupati, Principal, Oakridge International School said, “Today’s children know exactly what is important for them and what plays a major role in their careers and lives.
 The Codefest 2018 was completely their brainchild and we as teachers and educators decided to help them in this endeavour.
 They have figured out what’s their path and it is for us educators to

 support them on this path.”

-The themes for this year were the Internet of Things, Education Innovation, and Environment & Sustainability.
+The themes for this year were the Internet of Things, Education Innovation, and Environment and Sustainability.

 IoT is one of the most progressive and groundbreaking fields in our current time, making this an excellent theme to tackle.
 Participants had to use physical devices on a network to innovate in fields such as home automation, wearables, smart vehicles, etc. Education as a theme creates a collaborative platform for students, designers, developers, and schools to innovate.
 This year’s focus was on building solutions for today’s education-related problems and implementing creative ideas and solutions in the form of prototypes through a multidisciplinary approach.